 CULTURE & HISTORY

-Every summer Quebec City puts on Les Fêtes de la Nouvelle France, aka the New France Festival, a five-day romp back to the 18th-century, which takes place in the historic area, known as Old Quebec, and features music, dancing, magic shows, theatre troupes, and the best-tasting lamb sausage I have ever eaten in my life.
+Every summer Quebec City puts on Les Fêtes de la Nouvelle France, aka the New France Festival, a four-day romp back to the 18th-century, which takes place in the historic area, known as Old Quebec, and features music, dancing, magic shows, theatre troupes, and the best-tasting lamb sausage I have ever eaten in my life.